szczyglis-dev/py-gpt/docs/source/models.rst

 You can add more models by editing the models list.

-List of supported by Ollama models: https://github.com/ollama/ollama
+List of models supported by Ollama: https://github.com/ollama/ollama

 **IMPORTANT:** Remember to define the correct model name in the model settings!